yuriblaise/android-emulator-container-scripts/README.md

+# Automated Android Benchmarking
+This repo is an extension of the emulator container scripts that allows for automatic installation of APKs in the emulator container.
+Once installed, the apps can be controlled via python and adb.

 # Android Emulator Container Scripts

 This is a set of minimal scripts to run the emulator in a container for various